Sonia Hall

 Hello.
 I am an experienced and committed person-centred therapist who is passionate about providing attuned support to those experiencing emotional distress or dealing with other challenges in life.
 My Growing Room practice is informed by my own lived experience of these issues, which I feel adds much to the therapy that I offer.

-I am guided by a 'non-pathologising' approach to understanding emotional and relationship issues, which means I am much more interested in hearing what has happened to you in life than working out what's 'wrong' with you.
+I am guided by a 'non-pathologising' approach to understanding emotional and relational distress, which means I am much more interested in hearing what has happened to you in life than working out what's 'wrong' with or how to 'fix' you.
 But I also understand and can work with 'diagnoses' people may have been given or identify with, such as anxiety or depression.

 Entering therapy can be a daunting experience so I aim to help build trusting and non-judgemental therapeutic relationships from the outset.
 Founded on honesty, compassion and acceptance, my hope is that you can feel safe enough in this relationship to explore any issues that you choose.